What to Do in Charleston Today

-This post is our guide to things to do in Charleston, with tips on free things to do, suggested nighttime activities, things to do with kids, top attractions and other points of interest.
+This post covers things to do in Charleston, with tips on free, nighttime as well as family-friendly activities.
 We also include links to our posts on things to do by month or season.

 Here is our top 10 list of things to do in the city of Charleston, including tours, family-friendly activities, attractions, and free things to do.